sravittxof/react-introduction-to-react-router/README.md

 The web was designed, from its inception, to be a platform for _everyone_, including those who need help interacting with it through assistive devices.
-Those requiring captions, inverted contrast, etc. have all been able to participate in _our_ web because it was designed with the differently-abled in mind _from the beginning_.
+Those requiring captions, inverted contrast, etc. have all been able to participate in the web because it was designed with accessibility in mind _from the beginning_.

 Creating accessible sites using SPA-style applications represents an additional challenge.
-Many tutorials breeze past this consideration.
+Many tutorials breeze past this consideration; if you'd like to explore this topic more deeply, here's a [blog post][bp] on accessibility in React.

-Designing SPA's that work with accessibility in mind proves you that you're not only a superior developer, but a great person.
-Here's a [blog post][bp] on accessibility in React.

 ## Resources